nichwch/yurt/README.md

 ## Now Page

 You can set one of your posts as a "now page", which you can use to show off the things that are currently top of mind for you.
 Like all your other posts, clicking on a paragraph here will show related content from all your other posts.
 This is handy for a now page, because readers can use it as a starting point to find other related content in your blog.
 It's like a semantic table of contents for your blog.
+For an example, check out the [pnow page](https://blog.nicholaschen.io) on my blog.

 You can set the now page for your blog by entering the relative path to the post you'd like to use in `config/nowpage.config.txt`.
 Note that the path is relative to the root, so you must include `/posts` before your post.
 For an example, see the [now page configuration for my personal blog](https://github.com/nichwch/personal-blog/blob/main/config/nowpage.config.txt).